A node is one step in a flow. You register it withDocumentation Index

-.addNode(name, handler).
-The handler receives a context object and returns one of three things:
+.addNode({ id, run, label?, hideFromFunnel? }).
+The run handler receives a context object and returns one of three things:

 - A plain state update (action node).